openroboticmetaverse/knowledge-base/docs/about.md

 ### **Vision**

-We aim to **accelerate the development of robotic applications** by making use of the advancements in Simulation technology and Artificial Intelligence.
-We support individuals in acquiring skills and knowledge in this field and connect them with companies in search of solution implementers, while building a connected passionate community.
+We aim to **bring the robotics community together**, both locally and virtually, to encourage collaboration and innovation.
+Our efforts indirectly support the **acceleration of robotics application development** while **making the technology more accessible**.
+We help individuals gain skills and knowledge in this field and connect them with companies looking for solution implementers, all while building a connected and passionate community.

 ---